Date : Sunday 21st July, 2019

 All competitors : PLEASE WEAR YOUR RACE NUMBER ON THE FRONT to make it easier for recorders at the checkpoints and the finish.

-- Runners, crew and spectators are to obey the direction of Checkpoint Supervisors at all times.
-This is to ensure that all persons are accounted for in times of Emergency; eg. Bushfire and other severe natural weather conditions.All persons will be held at the checkpoint until the danger passes or will be directed to safest exit route.
+- Runners, crew and spectators are to obey the direction of Checkpoint Supervisors.
+This is to ensure that all persons are accounted for in times of Emergency; e.g. Bushfire and other severe natural weather conditions.All persons will be held at the checkpoint until the danger passes or will be directed to safest exit route.

 Leaving an event without notifying the next checkpoint of your departure could put rescuers in unnecessary danger.